 Check that x is a character vector with unique, syntactically valid names

-not suggest they were adjusted or automatically created.
+that do not suggest they were adjusted or automatically created.

 Value